 There are many probate court scenarios that require an experienced probate litigator.
 Perhaps a parent passes away leaving all of their money to someone that you feel might have wrongly influenced them to make that decision.
 You can contest their Will or Trust in probate court.
-Or perhaps you believe your loved one didn’t understand what they were doing when they signed the Will or Trust, perhaps due to a mental incapacity such as dementia.
-You can also pursue the removal of a Personal Representative, Trustee, Guardian, or Conservator that you fee is not acting in the best interests of the estate or beneficiaries or seek the return of funds improperly taken from the estate.
-A probate litigator can help you with the appeal process as well.
+Perhaps you believe your loved one didn’t understand what they were doing when they signed the Will or Trust, perhaps due to a mental incapacity such as dementia.
+You can also pursue the removal of a Personal Representative, Trustee, Guardian, or Conservator that you feel is not acting in the best interests of the estate or beneficiaries or seek the return of funds improperly taken from the estate.
 Our probate litigation team has over 90 years of litigation experience combined, and we fight to win!

 Do any of these services sound like something that you might need?
 Contact The Probate Pro!
-We don’t need to be the closest probate lawyer near you, we offer our services statewide in Michigan and Ohio.
 Consultations are always free!